-As part of the ACell Acquisition, the Company is required to make payments to the former shareholders of ACell up to \$100 million based on the achievement by the Company of certain revenue-based performance milestones in 2023 and 2025.
+As part of the acquisition of ACell ("The Acell Acquisition"), the Company is required to make payments to the former shareholders of ACell up to \$50 million based on the achievement by the Company of certain revenue-based performance milestones in 2023 and \$50 million 2025.
 The Company used iterations of the Monte Carlo simulation to calculate the fair value of the contingent consideration that considered the possible outcomes of scenarios related to each specific milestone.
 The Company estimated the fair value of the contingent consideration to be \$23.9 million at the acquisition date.
-The estimated fair value as of June 30, 2023 was \$1.5 million.
-The Company recorded \$1.5 million and \$18.1 million in other liabilities at June 30, 2023 and June 30, 2022, respectively, and \$0.0 million in accrued expenses and other current liabilities at June 30, 2022 in the consolidated balance sheets of the Company.
 The change in the fair value of the contingent obligation was primarily as a result of changes in the timing and amount of revenue estimates.